Taming the Long Tail: Denoising Collaborative Information for Robust Semantic ID Generation: Conclusion

 \subsection{Problem Formulation}

-The item tokenizer is designed to quantize the pretrained textual, visual, and behavioral embeddings of each item into a sequence of discrete SIDs.
-Formally, for a given item, we first leverage pretrained vision and text embedding models to obtain ites pretrained vision embedding $\mathbf{e}_{v}$and pretrained text embedding $\mathbf{e}_{t}$.
-The pretrained behavioral embedding $\mathbf{e}_{b}$ is obtained from SASRec with collaborative signals.The item tokenizer $\mathcal{T}_{\text{item}}$ then quantizes these high-dimensional embeddings into a sequence of discrete SIDs.
+The item tokenizer is designed to quantize the pre-trained textual, visual, and collaborative embeddings of items into a sequence of discrete SIDs.
+Formally, for a given item, we first leverage pre-trained vision and text embedding models to obtain items pre-trained vision embedding $\mathbf{e}_{v}$ and pre-trained text embedding $\mathbf{e}_{t}$.
+The pre-trained collaborative embedding $\mathbf{e}_{b}$ is obtained from SASRec\cite{kang2018selfattentivesequentialrecommendation} trained with user-item interactions.
+The item tokenizer $\mathcal{T}_{\text{item}}$ then quantizes the pre-trained collaborative embeddings into a sequence of discrete SIDs.
 The formulation is as follows.

-where $l$ is the length of the SIDs, $c_i$ is the i-th semantic ID.
+where $l$ is the length of the SIDs, $c_i$ is the $i$-th SID.